 Search the Site with

-General Characteristics Crew List Memorabilia Cruise Books About the Ship's Coat of Arms Homeports of USS Lassen COs of USS Lassen About the Christening Ceremony Accidents aboard the Ship About the Name Lassen Image Gallery to end of page
+General Characteristics Crew List Memorabilia Cruise Books About the Ship's Coat of Arms Homeports of USS Lassen COs of USS Lassen About the Christening Ceremony Accidents aboard the Ship About the Name Lassen History Image Gallery to end of page

 USS Lassen (DDG 82)